 Thomas Disch recognized this trope in his The Dreams Our Stuff Is Made Of, a critical look at science fiction.
 He recognized the bald woman as a "distinctive icon" in SF as a result of "the feminist incursion" into the field.
 Indeed, most of the time one sees a bald woman who isn't sick or considered abnormal is in science fiction, like Star Trek or fantasy works.

 Disch further points out that the bald woman actually represents "empowerment".
-By playing off well-known Hair Tropes, bald women show that they transcend their femininity and become stronger as a result.
-Whether this character development occurs or not depends on the character.
+They bypass all the other Hair Tropes, transcend their femininity and become stronger as a result.
+Whether this character development occurs or not depends on the character and the media.

 open/close all folders